 4.3 Sustainability elements and potential directions

 This section outlines some proposed directions for the future, formulated in different scenarios based on the RDA value proposition and exploitable assets.
-It should be understood, that RDA needs to work towards making the next steps, otherwise there is a clear risk of fading away.
-This section tries to analyse potential paths, as a single way ahead is not straightforward, otherwise RDA would have followed it already.
+It should be understood that RDA should work towards making the next steps, otherwise there is a clear risk of fading away.
+This section tries to analyse potential paths, as a single way ahead is not straightforward.
 The different paths may not be all complementary or even compatible with each other, so at the end a selection of a subset of directions may have to be made.
-Finally, currently there is no convergence at the RDA governance structures for some of the directions below, so further deliberation as part of RDA Global is required.
-Hence, this document also aims to stimulate further discussions at the RDA global level.
+Finally, currently there is no convergence at the RDA governance structures for some of the directions below, so further deliberation by RDA Global is required.
+Hence, this document also aims to stimulate further discussions by RDA global.

-4.3.1 Looking for Comparisons – Well-packaged -marketed messages- Services and new RDA business models?
+4.3.1 Looking for Comparisons – Well-packaged -marketed messages- Services and new RDA business models

 If we raise the question what will make RDA sustainable it is always good to look for comparable activities although drawing conclusions from other examples may be misleading.
 The IETF is often taken as an exmaple for the RDA.
 A few decades ago, experts started to discuss the interconnection of computers to exchange information.
 Many different technologies were being designed and tested amongst circuit switching networks influenced by the experiences from telephone networks which followed different principles than the packet switching networks.
 Big companies such as IBM and DEC developed their own proprietary networks and thought that their solution might be the one to adopt.
 Finally, reference architectures such as ISO-OSI where in competition with more straight-forward designs such as TCP/IP.
 After some years of discussions finally the "Internet" concept stabilised being based on the packet switching concept, a unified structured numbering system including a hierarchy and a few basic protocols.
 Obviously advanced research needs led to first adopters of early Internet and it took a while until industry not only adopted it, but came into the driving seat.
 We still take profit from broad agreements on these simple basics and there is no doubt that Internet changed research methods fundamentally.
 As a consequence, many other approaches and initiatives failed and died.

-We should compare the current situation in the data domain with such intiatives although data is much more complex.
-We see
+RDA should compare the current situation in the data domain with such intiatives although data is much more complex.
+The overview includes:

 a landscape with silo solutions in research, industry and the public sector,

-creative people in many scientific domains inventing continuously new solutions and implementing them to the benefit of their work,
+creative people in many scientific domains continuously inventing new solutions and implementing them to the benefit of their own work,

 initiatives that have understood the inefficiencies we currently are suffering from and the need for improved solutions to meet the future challenges,

-that these initiatives are working at different levels (policy vs. practitioners, generic vs. discipline-specific, etc.) and following different approaches (bottom-up, top-down, etc.)
+initiatives working at different levels (policy vs. practitioners, generic vs. discipline-specific, etc.) and following different approaches (bottom-up, top-down, etc.)

-that we lack yet a break-through that is broadly agreed.
+current lack of a break-through that is broadly agreed.